Monson Center, Massachusetts

 Monson Center is a census-designated place (CDP) in the town of Monson in Hampden County, Massachusetts, United States.
-The population was 2,107 at the 2010 census, out of a total 8,560 people in the town.
+As of the 2020 census, Monson Center had a population of 1,952.
 It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 Geography

 Monson Center is in the east-central part of the town of Monson, located at (42.097633, -72.314865).
 The CDP includes the town center ("Monson"), the adjacent village of South Monson, and rural land to the east and west of the villages.
 The eastern limit of the CDP is King Street and East Hill Road; the southern limit is Munn Street, Maple Street, and Bliss Street; the western limit is Ely Road, High Street, and Margaret Street; and the northern limit is Thompson Street, Chestnut Street, and Brimfield Road.
 The two villages are in the valley of Chicopee Creek, a north-flowing tributary of the Quaboag River.
 Massachusetts Route 32 (Main Street) runs through the valley and the two villages, leading north 4 mi to Palmer and south 11 mi to Stafford Springs, Connecticut.

 According to the United States Census Bureau, the Monson Center CDP has a total area of 8.7 sqkm, of which 0.03 sqkm, or 0.33%, are water.